- Where can I find a copy of the administrative rules that regulate hunting and fishing?

 - Name and address of angler with telephone number

-- Enclose a good photo that would show the species of fish and some indication of size.
+- Good photos that show the species of fish and the fish’s measured length.

 - girth (distance around belly of fish)